-The Malaysian stock market was up less than two points on Wednesday, but that was enough to put an end to the market's modest two-day losing streak that had cost it 25 points or 3.5 percent.
-The Kuala Lumpur Composite Index is closing on resistance at 970 points, and now investors are optimistic that the market can break through at the opening of trade on Thursday.
+The Malaysian stock market finished higher by just a handful of points on Friday, but that was enough to extend its winning streak to seven sessions while collecting more than 55 points or 6 percent in the process.
+The Kuala Lumpur Composite Index is closing on resistance at 970 points, and now investors are optimistic that it can break through in Monday's trade.

 For comments and feedback: contact email@example.com